j2store/userguide/simple_csv_import__export.md

 5. **Export** -
 Clicking this button will export your products to csv format.
 But, before that, double check your SKU numbers are correct.
 If you have additional images, you can export them, using '|' as separator between two images.

+The follwing image illustrates the actions that are involved in import and export of .csv file.